Maitansine

 Maitansine (INN), or maytansine (USAN), is a cytotoxic agent.
 It inhibits the assembly of microtubules by binding to tubulin at the rhizoxin binding site.
+The maytansine binding site and binding mode has been characterized.

 It is a macrolide of the ansamycin type and can be isolated from plants of the genus Maytenus.

 Maytansinoids

 Derivatives of maitansine are known as maytansinoids.

 Some are being investigated as the cytotoxic component of antibody-drug conjugates for cancer treatment, and the antibody-drug conjugate trastuzumab emtansine is an approved drug for the treatment of certain kinds of breast cancer in the EU and in the US.